dannguyen9219/ladybug_project2/README.md

 ## **Background**

 "Bugs aren't the problem, they're features."
-In web development, we will always be working on projects, big and small, and in these projects will always be bugs.
+In web development, we will always be working on projects, big and small, and in these projects will always have bugs.
 I wanted to create an app to be able to track my bugs.
 Software developers will always have them, so why not create an app to track them?

 ## **Technologies Used**